- James Austen

 Published 31 October 2024

 After weeks of speculation, leaks, and briefings, Rachel Reeves was the first female Chancellor of the Exchequer to deliver a Budget Statement to the House of Commons.
-As expected, her speech was sombre, though intensely political – criticising the Conservative Party now in Opposition for what she repeatedly called their 14 years of failure and promising to “fix the foundations to deliver change”, especially in improvements in public services.
-The government’s Budget measures are predicted by the independent Office for Budget Responsibility to generate nearly £40bn in additional revenue in the 2025/26 tax year.
+As expected, her speech was sombre, and intensely political – criticising the Conservative Party now in Opposition for what she repeatedly called their 14 years of failure and promising to “fix the foundations to deliver change”, especially in improvements in public services.
+The government’s Budget measures are predicted by the independent Office for Budget Responsibility to generate nearly £40bn in additional revenue (that is, tax rises) in the 2025/26 tax year.

 As ever, it will be very difficult to assess the overall economic effect of the Budget changes in real time, and anecdotal experience of clients’ intentions will be the first guide as to the success of this Budget (measured against its aspirations) – certainly, that is true in terms of inward investment by internationally mobile High Net Worth private clients.
-It remains to be seen whether this is the Budget for growth promised by Reeves.
+At best, it remains to be seen whether this is the Budget for growth promised by Reeves: as the Tories recently found out, all governments will eventually come to be judged on their record in office.

-Under pressure, the Government has kept its manifesto commitment of abolishing domicile from the UK tax code, replacing it with a pure, residency-based regime.
+Under pressure, the Government has kept its manifesto commitment of abolishing domicile from the UK tax code, replacing it with a purely residency-based regime.
 The fact that taxpayers have effectively known about these changes since March may have allowed the water to reach its boiling point gradually before many of the people formerly known as ‘non-doms’ hopped out of the UK.
+Despite that, we know from our own experiences that some internationally mobile high net worth individuals and their families and businesses have already left the UK, while others were waiting to see what this Budget brought: for many of the latter, it seems unlikely that Reeves’ announcements gave them many reasons to stay, and we predict further departures before April 2025 and in the coming years.
+Similarly, soundings from international clients and referrers cause us to worry that fewer wealth creators will seek to move to the UK now or in coming years.

 The four-year FIG regime